jhuleatt/CODELAB-stripe-firebase-extensions/steps/index.lab.md

 ---
 id: stripe-firebase-extensions
-summary: In this codelab, you'll add subscription payment functionality and manage access to paid content in your web app using Firebase Extensions, Firebase Authentication, and Stripe.
+summary: In this codelab, you'll add subscription payment functionality and manage access to paid content in your web app using Firebase Extensions, Firebase Authentication, Cloud Firestore, and Stripe.
 status: [published]
 authors: Jeff Huleatt & Thor 雷神 Schaeff (Stripe)
 categories: Firebase